Samsung/tizen-docs/docs/application/tizen-studio/troubleshooting/troubleshooting.md

 $ sudo dpkg -i libreadline6_6.3-8ubuntu2_amd64.deb
 $ sudo dpkg -i libreadline6-dev_6.3-8ubuntu2_amd64.deb
 ```
-> [!NOTE]
-> Xenial (16.04) contains a `libreadline6-dev` package but Ubuntu 18.04 does not.
-You can download and install it with the preceding commands.

 ## Issue: Emulator stuck at booting kernel

+**Description:**

-**Description:** Emulator gets stuck at booting kernel
+Emulator gets stuck at booting kernel

 **Resolution:**

  The cause of such an issue is that the user has insufficient permissions.
-To resolve this problem, after installing KVM for Ubuntu-18.04, run the following command:
+To resolve this problem, after installing KVM for Ubuntu&reg; 18.04, run the following command:

 ```
 $ sudo adduser $USER kvm
 ```
-After the command is executed,  "kvm" group (/dev/kvm) will be added into the group file (/etc/group).
+After the command is executed, "kvm" group (/dev/kvm) gets added into the group file (/etc/group),.

 > [!NOTE]
-> To apply this change, you must restart, or logout and login.
+> To apply this change, you must restart, or logout and login your system.